QMTesting/qmtesting.github.io/_posts/2026-02-21-ai-tools-for-test-case-creation.md

 To get the best results from AI tools for QA testing:

 - Be specific in your prompts (web, mobile, or API context)
-- Request structured output (tables or labeled sections)
+- Request structured output (tables or clearly labeled sections)
 - Always review generated results before approval
 - Avoid sharing production credentials or sensitive data
 - Maintain requirement traceability in your test management system